SUMMER CC 2018

 It is the rider’s responsibility to ensure they are in the ‘parc ferme’ in time.
 The race will not be delayed once the riders are on the line.

 - The Finish – A yellow flag with a black diagonal cross will be shown at the finish line to indicate that you are on the last lap.
 The first rider to complete that lap will be shown the chequered flag denoting the finish.
 No rider must race after the chequered flag.
-Red flags will be shown at the pull off, no rider must pass the red flags.
+Red flags will be shown at the pull off; no rider must pass the red flags; unless they are still on their last lap.

 - Medical Attention